akhil1095/Lab-1/README.md

-This is my lab 1
+This is my Lab 1